-Psychological and behavior therapy should be given to reduce anxiety, stress and sleep.
+Psychological and behavior therapy should be given to reduce anxiety, stress, and sleep.
 Depression must be treated.
 Encouragement and positive reinforcement can improve compliance.

 Obesity, poor posture, and overloading activities at work and at home should be addressed.

 Patients should learn to identify the factors that trigger flare-ups and what measures to take to decrease their symptoms.
-Infection, dietary change, significant change in activity, lack of sleep and new medicine are frequent causes of flare up.
+Infection, dietary change, a significant change in activity, lack of sleep and new medicine are frequent causes of flare up.

 Presence of restless legs syndrome, periodic limb-movement disorder, or sleep apnea warrants sleep study.

 Anticonvulsants like, clonazepam, gabapentin, tiagabine; nonbenzodiazepine hypnotics like zolpidem, zaleplon, eszopiclone; muscle relaxants like cyclobenzaprine; and dopamine agonists like pramipexole are used for sleep disorders.